 What causes Asthma:

-There are many different triggers for asthma attacks, and these include allergies, stress, exercise, exposure to cold and flu viruses, weather, dust mites, pollution.
+There are many different triggers for asthma attacks, and these include allergies, stress, exercise, exposure to cold and flu viruses, weather, house dust mites, pollution.
 Sufferers who are prone to hay fever also start to notice its seasonal effects.

 Symptoms of Asthma: